mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 What's more, WebAgency's CEO suggested I reduce the project scope.
 He said that instead of a full-blown redesign, I should just start with a rebranding.
 WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
 From there, I could measure results, and the branding would let me start working with digital marketing agencies.
 That sounded smart!

-## Project planning
+## The initial estimate: four weeks and $7k

-WebAgency's estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
+WebAgency estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
 So, $5-7k for new logo and branding felt reasonable to me.

 WebAgency's CEO warned me that I was smaller than most of their other clients.
 Most of their clients have them on long-term retainer agreements.
 This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.